From fitting into my skinny jeans to taking a really great nap, I experienced a variety of surprising colonoscopy benefits.

 I finally scheduled it 13 months later.
 Guess what?
 The worst part was the prep (and even that wasn’t that bad).
 It was no big deal.

-Ever the optimist, I would dare say there are unexpected positive things to come from getting a colonoscopy:
+Ever the optimist, I would dare say there are some surprising, unexpected benefits of a colonoscopy:

 Of course, I’m making light of something very serious.
 The best thing about getting a colonoscopy is that you just might save your life.